About

 350 Te Papaioea group with 6 members holding up a large orange banner with large white painted letters reading "FOSSIL FREE!"
 This year we are focused on building our group of core campaigners, campaigning on local issues and the new Homegrown Energy Campaign.

-We meet every second Thursday, 7:30 to 8:30pm in Palmy, both in person and online.
+We meet every second Thursday in Palmy, both in person and online.
 We are a rōpū all about whanaungatanga and make sure that during our meetings we have fun and build our sense of community in the group.

 350 Pōneke